 Did you know that flat breads slowly turned into the modern pizza?
 Interesting but true!
 Our ancestors would cover flat breads with delicious toppings such as corn, tomatoes, root vegetables, fish, game or other meat.
 As time went on, it evolved into the modern pizza that has traditional ingredients such as zesty tomato sauce, mozzarella cheese, tomatoes and fresh basil.
 And we have the pizza stone to thank for all of this!

 Pizza Stone Uses

 Using a pizza stone will help turn a regular pizza into an amazing one!
 Often times a pizza will cook unevenly in a traditional stove or oven because it is difficult to have a consistent temperature throughout.
 There will be sections of the dough that will remain soggy and others areas of the dough that may be too crispy or even burnt.
 A pizza stone maintains its temperature throughout the cooking process and helps to evenly cook the dough.
 It will also give your pizza the authentic stone oven taste that we all love.

 You can also use a pizza stone for a number of other baking purposes such as making calzones, flat breads, focaccia, tortillas, dinner rolls, loaf breads and even nachos!
 Furthermore, you can have fun cooking delicious hors d’oeuvres, appetizers and tasty finger foods that are perfect for any occasion, with the pizza stone!
 The options are endless.

 Pizza Stone Types

-There are many different varieties of pizza stones that can be used every day.
+There are many different varieties of pizza stones for ovens that can be used every day.
 Your best pizza stone is one that is made from natural materials with absorbent properties.